finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Add option to restart game in *Play Mode*
 - Allow any player to move cards in the play area, instead of just the player who put it there
 - Allow cards to snap to each other when moving them
-- Increase maximum zoom out
+- Have view for only hand vs view for only field
 - Have card info viewer only go down a sliver on press in play mode; second press can bring it down like normal
-- Have view for only hand vs view for only field
 - Card Grouping
   - Define card zones in play area
     - Card zones can define what actions are possible in that zone